 Reservations for In-person Services on a Trial Basis

-This Sunday, August 9, St. John’s will hold in-person services on a trial basis at 8 a.m. and 11 a.m. by reservation only.
-Please use one of the links below to make your reservation.
-The 8 a.m. and 11 a.m. are both Holy Communion.
+St. John’s will hold in-person services this Sunday on a trial basis at 8 a.m. and 11 a.m. by reservation only.
+Please use one of the links above to make your reservation for the 8 a.m.
+Holy Communion and 11 a.m.
+Morning Prayer.
 As we reconnect in worship, the health and safety of our worshippers is our first priority.
 Below are the guidelines to expect in this initial phase of re-opening.
 If you are ready to take this step, we look forward to seeing you in the pews!

 Details about making reservations.

 - When making your reservation your number of “guests” includes family members.

 - Services are strictly limited to 50 persons (including clergy, organist, and ushers).

 - Seating preferences will be accommodated so far as possible.

 - In the event you cannot keep the reservation, please notify the church of the cancellation, so that we can offer the space to those on the waitlist.

 - Preference will be given to those who were wait-listed in prior weeks.

 Call the Church office at (912) 232-1251 or click links above to make your reservation.